learn-co-students/javascript-hide-and-seek-bootcamp-prep-000/README.md

 ## Introduction

 In this lab, we're going to practice finding elements in the DOM.
 To do so, we're going to make use of two methods that are immensely useful for navigating the DOM.

 If you are using the in-browser IDE, call `httpserver` in your IDE terminal or call `open index.html` if you are coding in a local environment.
-Then open your Chrome developer tools and call `mocha.run()` from your console to run the tests.
+Use the browser as a visual aid while solving this lab.
+Use `learn` to run the tests.

 #### `querySelector()`